nickgaya/autohalt/README.md

 ## Supported websites

-AutoHalt only works on the websites listed below.
-This list may be extended in future versions.
+AutoHalt currently only supports the websites listed below.
+This list may be expanded in future versions.

 * **YouTube**: Turns the "Autoplay" switch to off.
 The user can manually re-enable autoplay by clicking the switch again.
 If viewing a playlist or